marios2019/deep_learning_dev_environment/cluster_doc.md

 where you will see the current state of each compute node.
 If you want to check the current queue of jobs you can use the ```squeue``` command.
 If you add the  ```-u $USER``` argument you get a list of your current jobs.
-If you want to sumbit a job in the cluster used the following two methods. **NEVER EVER RUNS JOBS DIRECTLY ON THE LOGIN/HEAD NODE.**
+If you want to sumbit a job in the cluster used the following two methods. **NEVER EVER RUN JOBS DIRECTLY ON THE LOGIN/HEAD NODE.**

 <h3>Batch Jobs</h3>